-- a. internal and external corporate business stationery, - b.
-Shire marketing material, c. material to promote events, services, programs, or activities sponsored or supported by the Shire, d.
-Shire recreational, community, heritage, service or operational buildings and facilities (including aquatic and recreational centres, community centres, libraries, pavilions, and halls) as the primary identifiable logo; and a.
-The proposed use benefits the Shire or community through promotion of the district, directly or indirectly, i.e.
+- a.
+Internal and external corporate business stationery, - b.
+Shire marketing material, - c.
+Material to promote events, services, programs, or activities sponsored or supported by the Shire, - d.
+Shire recreational, community, heritage, service or operational buildings and facilities (including aquatic and recreational centres, community centres, libraries, pavilions, and halls) as the primary identifiable logo; and - e.
+Shire vehicles (unless for private use) and on corporate clothing for Shire employees.

-- e.
-Shire vehicles (unless for private use) and on corporate clothing for Shire employees. - f.
+f.
 Where the Shire has provided sponsorship or support for a program, activity, or advertisement.